 a.
 Students who wish to appeal the final grade for a course on the grounds that it was assigned arbitrarily or capriciously must first seek conciliation directly with the professor.
 If a satisfactory agreement cannot be reached through informal discussion, the student may seek to resolve the dispute through the following process.

 c.
 The student must provide the following information in support of the appeal.
-Appeals will not be processed until all materials have been provided to the vice president and dean of the University.
+Appeals will not be processed until all materials have been provided to the vice president for academic affairs and dean of the faculty.
 The burden is on the student to show that the grade is arbitrary and capricious in light of the evidence.

 - A written explanation of the basis for challenging the grade